Laboratory Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for laboratory roles in New Mexico?

-The H-1B is the most common visa for laboratory scientists and researchers in New Mexico, covering roles that require at least a bachelor's degree in a specific scientific field.
+The H-1B visa is the most common visa for laboratory scientists and researchers in New Mexico, covering roles that require at least a bachelor's degree in a specific scientific field.
 Research positions at national laboratories sometimes support O-1 visas for candidates with demonstrated extraordinary ability.
-Postdoctoral and academic research roles may use J-1 exchange visitor status, typically sponsored through university or government research programs.
+Postdoctoral and academic research roles may use J-1 visa exchange visitor status, typically sponsored through university or government research programs.

 Which cities in New Mexico have the most laboratory sponsorship jobs?